alialib/alia/docs/signal-adaptors.md

 </dl>

-Both of these will present bidirectional views if the underlying is bidirectional, as demonstrated here:
+Both of these will present duplex views if the underlying is duplex, as demonstrated here:

 [source](adaptors.cpp ':include :fragment=numeric-adaptors')